simonesestito/foody/README.md

 This project uses Docker Compose to perform tests.
 You need to install nothing but Docker on your system and you're ready to go.

+You can also first build the Flutter app on your own with ```flutter build web```, then start the Node app with ```npm start```.
+A running MariaDB database is needed, so you'll need to configure it using env variables.
+Of course, Docker is easier because it's preconfigured.

 ## Documentation

 The project documentation, specifically about the database structure, it's available in Italian at https://drive.google.com/drive/folders/135rB56D_wniunaJxY9SCFpWHcEuFZqNz